team-one-eee-511/gradient-descent-algorithm/README.md

 ## Install
 1) Install anaconda

-2) Change directory to `gradient-descent-algorithm/`
+2) Clone this repo and change directory into to project root (`gradient-descent-algorithm/`)

 3) Create a new conda environment
     ```